 Fatigue is especially common during the first 8-10 weeks due to metabolic changes in your system.
 Fatigue may also be related to poor nutrition, being overweight, lack of regular exercise, and

-What may help : Take frequent naps and rest whenever you can.
-Cut back on your work or daily activities, but engage in regular moderate activity ( eg, walking).
+What may help : Take frequent naps and rest when you can.
+Cut back on your work or daily activities, but engage in regular moderate activity, such as walking.
 Eat small, frequent meals to keep energy levels even.

 You may feel like you are on an emotional roller coaster—excited and euphoric, but also full of doubt and